Configuring runners

 History

-Each runner has an runner authentication token to connect with the GitLab instance.
+Each runner uses a runner authentication token to connect to and authenticate with a GitLab instance.

 To help prevent the token from being compromised, you can have the token rotate automatically at specified intervals.
 When the tokens are rotated, they are updated for each runner, regardless of the runner’s status (online or offline).